xarvex/lazy-load.nvim/README.md

 Main repository lives on [GitLab](https://gitlab.com/xarvex/lazy-load.nvim).
-[GitHub](https://github.com/Xarvex/lazy-load.nvim) mostly serves as a mirror, mostly so it can be read by plugin loaders.
+[GitHub](https://github.com/Xarvex/lazy-load.nvim) mostly serves as a mirror, so it can be read by plugin loaders.

 ## 🔱 Features